psy0rz/zfs_autobackup/README.md

                         10,1d1w,1w1m,1m1y
   --other-snapshots     Send over other snapshots as well, not just the ones
                         created by this tool.
-  --no-snapshot         Dont create new snapshots (usefull for finishing
+  --no-snapshot         Dont create new snapshots (useful for finishing
-                        uncompleted backups, or cleanups) --no-send             Dont send snapshots (usefull for cleanups, or if you want a separate send-cronjob) --min-change MIN_CHANGE
+                        uncompleted backups, or cleanups) --no-send             Dont send snapshots (useful for cleanups, or if you want a separate send-cronjob) --min-change MIN_CHANGE
                         Number of bytes written after which we consider a